lwluc/camunda-optimize-demo/README.md

 You could login with `username: admin` and `password: pw`.

-If you want to know more about the micronaut camunda bpm integration have a look at [this Blog](https://camunda.com/blog/2021/07/automate-any-process-on-micronaut/).

 ### 🔨 Camunda Worker

 Using the [external task pattern](https://docs.camunda.org/manual/7.16/user-guide/process-engine/external-tasks/) to work on a service task.

-If you want to know more about the micronaut camunda external client integration have a look at [this GitHub Repo](https://github.com/camunda-community-hub/micronaut-camunda-external-client).

 ## 🚀Getting Started